 Am I self-employed?

-Being self-employed means that taxes are not automatically withheld from your income.
+Working for yourself means that your taxes are not withheld automatically from your income.
 If you have a side gig, side hustle, own a small business, or you work freelance, you are considered self-employed.
 The source, amount, and frequency of your income probably varies, which makes taxes even more confusing.

 Should I pay quarterly payments or one lump sum?